Group called Islamic State Hacking Division threatened U.S. troops

 Army wife Ashley Broadway-Mack said the messages just amplified the anxiety she already feels after recent terror attacks targeting military personnel, law enforcement officers and civilians.

-She and other family members told CNN in January that they first began to think about the possibility in May 2013 when a uniformed British soldier in London was murdered by two men who shouted "Allahu akbar," or "God is great."
+She and other family members told CNN this week that they first began to think about the possibility in May 2013 when a uniformed British soldier in London was murdered by two men who shouted “Allahu akbar,” or “God is great.”

 Others started to fear the possibility of their service members or themselves being targeted after the killing of a Canadian soldier during an October attack on the country’s Parliament.
 Attacks and plots in Australia have them concerned, too, they said.

-"Before the incident in Canada, I honestly didn't think ISIS was a threat to our family or other military families," she said in January.
-"I worry about the hundreds, thousands of folks going to and from work in uniform.
+“Before the incident in Canada, I honestly didn’t think ISIS was a threat to our family or other military families,” she said.
+“I worry about the hundreds, thousands of folks going to and from work in uniform.
 They, too, could be targets.
-I think of other areas around the country where there's a large military presence -- an attack, ambush, lone terrorist is something I fear.
+I think of other areas around the country where there’s a large military presence – an attack, ambush, lone terrorist is something I fear.

 “I hate to say it, but I honestly no longer think if, but when and where,” she said.
 “I think it’s only a matter of time.”

 In late November, the FBI issued a warning to U.S. military members that ISIS was calling for attacks against them, a law enforcement source told CNN.
 The source said that “overseas based individuals are looking for like-minded individuals in the U.S. to carry out these attacks.”

 The warning asked members of the military to “review their online social media presence for any information that might attract the attention of violent extremists.”

 The bulletin also said authorities were concerned that ISIS members were “spotting and assessing” individuals in the United States who may be interested in carrying out attacks inside the country against members of the military, a U.S. counterterror official told CNN.